 Camp Hill is a somewhat small borough located in the state of Pennsylvania.
 With a population of 7,939 people and seven constituent neighborhoods, Camp Hill is the 165th largest community in Pennsylvania.

 Camp Hill is a decidedly white-collar borough, with fully 85.91% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Camp Hill is a borough of professionals, sales and office workers, and managers.
 There are especially a lot of people living in Camp Hill who work in office and administrative support (12.52%), sales jobs (10.85%), and management occupations (9.84%).

 Also of interest is that Camp Hill has more people living here who work in computers and math than 95% of the places in the US.

 In addition, Camp Hill is home to many people who could be described as "urban sophisticates", which are people who are not only wealthy and employed in professional occupations, but highly educated to boot.
 Urban sophisticates have urbane tastes - whether they reside in a big or small city, a suburb, or a little town.
 Urban sophisticates support bookstores, quality clothing stores, enjoy luxury travel, and in big cities, they are truly the patrons of the arts, attending and supporting institutions such as opera, symphony, ballet, and theatre.

-The per capita income in Camp Hill in 2010 was $37,264, which is wealthy relative to Pennsylvania and the nation.
-This equates to an annual income of $149,056 for a family of four.
-However, Camp Hill contains both very wealthy and poor people as well.
+The per capita income in Camp Hill in 2010 was $37,843, which is wealthy relative to Pennsylvania and the nation.
+This equates to an annual income of $151,372 for a family of four.

 The most common language spoken in Camp Hill is English.
-Other important languages spoken here include Spanish and Other Asian languages.
+Other important languages spoken here include Other Asian languages and Langs. of India.